Why This Lens?

 So, why do I want to look at each topic we discuss through the lens of our definition of Christianity?

-Simply put, if this is what Christianity is, it is the only way to find the abundance of life that Jesus came to bring.
-To not do so is to leave us with a stunted version of Christian faith at best.
+It is the only way to connect with Jesus, to be in a relationship with him, and so, to experience the abundance of life that he came to bring.
+This means that not doing so leaves us with a stunted version of Christian faith at best.
 At worst, something other than Christian faith.

 What does this look like practically?